-University of Utah, some school districts delay Monday schedule anticipating snow
+University of Utah, LDSBC and some school districts delay Monday schedule anticipating snow

 The Alpine School District will not delay start times as they have an early release schedule Monday, but said parents will be notified of any decision to close school by 5:30 a.m.

-Many other school districts announced they will announce any delays or closures early Monday morning.
+Many other school districts and colleges announced that they will decide on any delays or closures early Monday morning and notify parents and students through their websites, social media pages, and their own notification systems.

 Salt Lake City, Granite and Murray school districts added that parents can choose to keep their children home if they deem it unsafe.